 Parent PLUS Loans-Available to parents with a good credit history to pay the education expenses for a child who is a dependent undergraduate student enrolled at least half-time.
 Eligibility is determined through the FAFSA and the student must be certified eligible by the College.
-See GBC's Financial Aid Office for an application.
+Parents can apply online at www.student loans.gov.

-Private Loans---In some instances, a student may still need additional loans to cover the remainder of their school bill.
+Private Loans-In some instances, a student may still need additional loans to cover the remainder of their school bill.
 Private Loans are available to help students meet costs that are not covered by federal, state, and institutional aid.
 See GBC's Financial Aid Office with any questions.